Your Valuable Ceramic PCB Manufacturer in China

 This is the step where you can fuse multiple layers.
 After cleaning the panel thoroughly, go through several chemical baths to proceed with the washing.

-The chemical deposition procedure will place a copper on the panel’s surface.
+The chemical deposition procedure will place copper on the panel’s surface.
 Usually, it is very thin (1 micron).
 The copper will enter into the holes you drilled earlier.

 Imaging Outer Layer